 Personally, I hate whole life insurance.
 It’s an extremely expensive form of coverage that pays the seller massive commissions and provides you with money that in most cases you could have saved yourself.

-Life insurance companies market whole life insurance based on fear and on really unique scenarios that don’t apply to the majority of customers.
+Life insurance companies market whole life insurance based on fear and on unique scenarios that don’t apply to most customers.
 Whole life insurance ends up being a good deal only if you die early, which no one wants to do.
 Even then, a term life insurance policy would have paid out and cost much less than its whole life counterpart.